Valchy/coolpress/README.md

 ### Models
 It is a bit like a table inside a database, an object.
 In the coolpress example always create the Django users before the CoolUsers.

+### Views
+This is where all the routing takes place.
+URLs and requests get sent and received.